 Probation and Suspension

 A graduate or post-graduate student as defined in this catalog is required to maintain a 3.0 cumulative grade-point average (GPA) for all Texas State University 5000-, 6000-, and 7000-level courses (excluding required leveling courses) listed on a student’s degree audit for a graduate degree.
 Cumulative GPA’s are computed at the end of the fall term, the spring term, and the summer.

 If a graduate student’s cumulative GPA falls below 3.0 during any term of enrollment at Texas State, the student will be placed on academic probation.
 In the next term of enrollment, the student must raise his or her cumulative graduate GPA to 3.0 or above or be suspended from further graduate study at Texas State.
 When the student has achieved a cumulative GPA of at least 3.0 at the end of the term of probation, the student will be removed from probation status.

 A student on suspension may petition the graduate dean for permission to re-enroll in The Graduate College.
 An appeal form for the graduate dean is available on The Graduate College's website.
 This written appeal should include additional supporting documentation.
 The appeal will be reviewed by the graduate advisor and subsequently by the dean of The Graduate College.
 Each readmission decision is made on an individual basis and the dean of The Graduate College's decision is final.
-Typically a student would be reinstated six months after suspension, but, in some cases, reinstatement is permissible prior to the sixth month period.
+If a reinstatement is approved, the date of the reinstatement depends on the timing of the appeal, program policies, and/or conditions of the reinstatement.
 If a student is readmitted after being suspended, the student must maintain a 3.0 cumulative GPA or be suspended again.
 Individual graduate programs may also impose additional cumulative GPA or course restrictions for their students.

 Change of Major